 Fort Lauderdale Assault & Battery Defense Attorney - What are assault & battery charges?

 Assault is a crime where one threatens another with violence, causing the person threatened to be apprehensive of unwanted contact.
 This threat of harm would be accompanied by the apparent ability of the aggressor to carry out the threat.
-Battery is the unlawful physical contact with another, whether harmful or offensive to the victim.
+Battery is unlawful physical contact with another, whether harmful or offensive to the victim.
 The combination of these two violent crimes is known as “assault and battery” – an unpermitted and unlawful touching of another.

 An example of this might be an assailant threatening another by yelling at them and raising a clenched fist as if about to deliver a punch.
 Once the assailant actually delivers a blow to the victim, the crime then becomes battery – whether it resulted in harmful or offensive contact or was simply committed with the purpose of causing harmful or offensive contact.
 Accidental contact, regardless of the outcome, is not considered battery.
-The conviction of assault and battery charges can mean for the convicted, years of imprisonment, severe fines, restitution and probation.
+The conviction of assault and battery charges can mean for the convicted, years of imprisonment, severe fines, restitution, and probation.

 More on Battery